 Gaps in previously taught content may also be addressed for individuals.

-The progress that students make over time is clear evidence of the impact of teaching and learning.
+The progress that pupils make over time is clear evidence of the impact of teaching and learning.

-At Edith Kay School Maths Curriculum is measured by a combination of formative assessment
+At Edith Kay School, the Maths Curriculum is measured by a combination of formative assessment:

 and summative assessment carried out at the end of each topic.